Casvt/MIND/README.md

 * Create and delete reminders
 * Schedule reminders

+## Planned Features
+You can see our planned features in our [Project board](https://github.com/users/Casvt/projects/3).

 See the [wiki](https://github.com/Casvt/Noted/wiki) for instructions on how to install and setup Noted.